hughherald/WebSite_Netlify/content/positions.md

 Multiple positions (Associate Researcher, Postdoc Researcher, Research Assistant, Postgraduates) are available.
-Contact Gan Huang if you are interested (**huanggan@szu.edu.cn**).
+Contact Dr. Huang if you are interested (**huanggan@szu.edu.cn**).

 * **Associate Researcher**: Ph.D. in Biomedical Engineering or a related field, with multiple first-author/ corresponding author SCI publications and experience in successfully applying for projects preferred.